openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/executive-committee/_index.md

 <div class="card mb-4 border-0">

-<p class='mt-4'>Stefan Reis is currently president of iEMSs and has very much enjoyed forming closer links to other learned societies and
-organisations, including building the links to OMF, MSSANZ, ISESS and others over the past years.
+<p class='mt-4'>Stefan Reis is currently president of <a href='https://iemss.org/'>International Environmental Modelling and Software Society (iEMSs)</a> and has very much enjoyed forming closer links to other learned societies and organisations, including building links to OMF, the Modelling and Simulation Society of Australia and New Zealand (MSSANZ), the International Symposium on Environmental Software Systems (ISESS) and others over the past years.
 Stefans background is in integrated assessment modelling of air pollution and climate change effects on human and ecosystem health.
 Stefan holds a position as head of unit for environment and sustainability at the DLR Project Management Agency currently and has been an active researcher in the field of environmental modelling, with a particular focus on the interfaces between environment and health for more than 25 years.
-Stefan holds a visiting professorship at the University of Edinburgh, School of Chemistry and fellowships of the international Environmental Modelling and Software Society (iEMSs), as well as the Modelling and Simulation Society of Australia and New Zealand (MSSANZ).</p>
+Stefan holds a visiting professorship at the University of Edinburgh, School of Chemistry and fellowships with iEMSs and MSSANZ.</p>
 </div>
 </div>